nachodevV2/Sirius-List/games.md

 # Sirius Supported Games

-Here's a list of all supported games for Sirius.
+Here's a list of all supported games for Sirius. **USE SIRIUS LOADER FOR THESE GAMES**.

 ## Working